Raid-dev/holbertonschool-shell/permissions/README.md

 9-John_Doe | Setting the mode of the file hello to : -rwxr-x-wx

 10-mirror_permissions | Setting the mode of the file hello the same as olleh's mode

+11-directories_permissions | Adding execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed